ncatlab/nlab-content/pages/2667.md

 This category could be called the 'category of finite-dimensional complex representations of the groupoid of finite sets', but following the work of Joyal we shall call it the 'category of linear [[species]]'.

 The category of representations of any groupoid has many nice features: for example, it is a [[symmetric monoidal category|symmetric monoidal]] [[abelian category]], meaning roughly that it has a well-behaved tensor product, direct sums, kernels, and cokernels.
-So, the category $Schur$ has all these features.
+So, the category $Schur_{\mathbb{C}}$ has all these features.
 But it is also [[semisimple abelian category|semisimple]]: indeed, every Schur functor is a finite direct sum of 'irreducible' Schur functors, which correspond to Young diagrams.

 The category of representations of a groupoid has even more nice features when the groupoid itself has a [[monoidal category|monoidal structure]]: then the representation category acquires a monoidal structure thanks to [[Day convolution]].
 The groupoid $\mathbb{P}$ has, in fact, _two_ important monoidal structures, coming from the product and disjoint union of finite sets --- and since product distributes over disjoint union, $\mathbb{P}$ is a [[rig category]].
 This is all reflected in the category of Schur functors.